 Articles By David A. Morton III

-Will your claim for SSDI or SSI disability benefits be denied?
+How to tell whether your claim for SSDI or SSI disability benefits will be denied or approved.

 You may want to file a disability appeal if your application for Social Security disability (SSDI) benefits has been denied.